 If you are not aware of the PID of the application, simply run the command:

 and it will display all the running applications together with its PID.

-For example, to kill the Chrome app, I will run the command:
+For example, to kill the Chrome app, run the command:

 Do also note that you can kill multiple processes at the same time.

-The “pkill” command allows the use of extended regular expression patterns and other matching criteria.
-Instead of using PID, you can now kill application by entering their process name.
-For example, to kill Firefox browser, just run the command:
+pkill command allows the use of extended regular expression patterns and other matching criteria.
+Instead of using PID, you can now kill applications by entering their process names.
+For example, to kill the Firefox browser, just run the command:

-As it matches regular expression pattern, you can also enter partial name of the process, such as:
+As it matches a regular expression pattern, you can also enter a partial name of the process, such as: